Abstract

 All participants successfully completed the task.
 Invalid trials, comprising early initiation (RT < 150 ms), late initiation (RT > 400 ms), or measurement failures, accounted for only 1.87% of trials in the experimental group and 0.70% in the control group.
 The percentage of invalid trials remained stable across the pre-in and post-flight phases (Friedman’s tests, all p > 0.1).

-Reaching accuracy remained high despite the stringent speed requirement of completing movements within 650 ms after target appearance (Figure S2).
+Reaching accuracy remained high despite the stringent speed requirement of completing movements within 650 ms after target appearance (Figure 2-figure supplement 2).
 Analysis of endpoint error using a 3 (target direction) × 3 (phase) repeated-measures ANOVA revealed no significant differences across phases for either group.
 While the experimental group showed slightly better accuracy for the 45° target, this difference was minimal (0.04 cm over a 12 cm reach distance).

-In half of the trials, a beep accompanied target appearance to promote faster reactions, allowing us to examine speed-accuracy trade-offs during action planning (Sutter et al., 2021).
-The beep effectively reduced median reaction times by approximately 38 ms (242 ± 49 ms vs. 281 ± 50 ms; Figure 2A; see control group data in Figure S3A).
+To introduce sufficient variability in reaction times for assessing speed–accuracy trade-offs (Sutter et al., 2021), a beep sound was played upon the target appearance in half of the trials.
+The random auditory signal tended to accelerate responses, thereby widening the distribution of reaction times in our dataset.
+The beep effectively reduced median reaction times by approximately 38 ms (242 ± 49 ms vs. 281 ± 50 ms; Figure 2A; see control group data in Figure 2-figure supplement 1A).
 To evaluate microgravity effects, we pooled data from both beep conditions and conducted a 3 (direction) × 3 (phase) repeated-measures ANOVA.
 The experimental group showed significant main effects of direction (F(2,22) = 25.260, p < 0.001, partial η2 = 0.697) and phase (F(2,22) = 5.820, p = 0.014, partial η2 = 0.346), without interaction (F(4,44) = 2.246, p = 0.111).
 Post-hoc analyses revealed slower reaction times for the 45° direction compared to both 90° (p < 0.001, d = 0.293) and 135° (p = 0.003, d = 0.284).
-Notably, reactions were faster during the in-flight phase compared to pre-flight (p = 0.037, d = 0.333), with no significant difference between in-flight and post-flight phases (p = 0.127).
-Similar effects were observed in the control group (Figure S3A), suggesting that the reduced reaction times likely reflect practice effects rather than microgravity influence.
+Contrary to the conservative-strategy hypothesis, taikonauts did not show generalized slowing in reaction time; they actually had faster reaction times during spaceflight, incompatible with a generalized slowing strategy.
+Reactions were faster during the in-flight phase compared to pre-flight (p = 0.037, d = 0.333), with no significant difference between in-flight and post-flight phases (p = 0.127).
+Similar effects were observed in the control group (Figure 2-figure supplement1A), suggesting that the reduced reaction times likely reflect practice effects rather than microgravity influence.
 Thus, participants maintained, and even improved, their ability to rapidly initiate movements in microgravity with reaching accuracy.

 Reaction time and movement duration in the experimental group.